 | |

-MiO is a flavor enhancer that’s added to water to improve the taste.
+MiO is a flavor enhancer that’s added to water to improve its taste.
 The brand proudly advertises that their products have "bold taste" while containing zero sugar and zero calories.

 But what’s actually in MiO?
 Are there any unhealthy added ingredients?
 How do the ingredients in MiO Energy compare to the ingredients in MiO Original?
-And is MiO bad for you overall?
+And what do medical professionals have to say about the health effects of MiO?

 MiO Original ingredients

-Citric acid is a flavor enhancer that’s been documented in a series of medical case reports to cause whole-body inflammation in a small subset of consumers.
+Citric acid is a flavor enhancer that’s been documented in a series of medical case reports to cause whole-body inflammation in some individuals.

-Natural flavor is a broad term that could mean any number of chemical compounds.
+Natural flavor is a broad term that could refer to any number of chemical compounds.
 As we referenced in our article examining is Body Armor good for you, there exists medical research suggesting that some natural flavoring compounds are unhealthy.

-Sodium benzoate is a preservative that was found in an animal study to negatively impact memory and coordination.
-MiO Original also contains two other preservatives: potassium sorbate and sucrose acetate isobutyrate.
+Sodium benzoate is a preservative that was shown in an animal study to negatively impact memory and coordination.

-Yellow 5 is an artificial food dye that was found in a meta-study published in the International Journal of Occupational Medicine and Environmental Health to be contaminated with carcinogens (cancer-causing chemicals).
+Yellow 5 is an artificial food dye that was shown in a meta-study published in the International Journal of Occupational Medicine and Environmental Health to be contaminated with carcinogens (cancer-causing chemicals) in some cases.

-Nutritionist Maty Harrington has similar conclusions in her TikTok recommendation to avoid MiO:
+Nutritionist Maty Harrington has similar conclusions in her TikTok video on MiO:

 @nutritiouslyeasy #mixeddrinks #skinnydrink #mio #healthydrinks #healthycollege #harmfulingredients #red40 #artificialsweeteners ♬ Lofi - Domknowz